 Outcome

-We used data on [1] quarterly directly age-standardized (to the European standard population) alcohol-related hospital admission rates per 100,000 people from the Local Alcohol Profiles for England (LAPE) aggregated at principal authority geographical level for the years 2009 -2015 [12], and [2] quarterly data of reported violence against the person (with or without injury), sexual crimes and anti-social behaviour aggregated at the same geographical level from the UK Office of National Statistics (ONS) [13] up to the year 2015.
+We used data on (1) quarterly directly age-standardized (to the European standard population) alcohol-related hospital admission rates per 100,000 people from the Local Alcohol Profiles for England (LAPE) aggregated at principal authority geographical level for the years 2009 -2015 [12], and (2) quarterly data of reported violence against the person (with or without injury), sexual crimes and anti-social behaviour aggregated at the same geographical level from the UK Office of National Statistics (ONS) [13] also for the years 2009-2015.
 The 'narrow measure' was used to define alcohol-related hospital admissions which consists of only those admissions for which the primary diagnosis is an alcohol-related condition, or where an alcohol-related external cause is a secondary diagnosis [14, 15].
 Alcohol-related reported violent crime and sexual crime rates were calculated, in line with methodology used by Public Health England, by multiplying the reported counts by their 37% and 13% Alcohol- Attributable Fraction (AAF) [14], respectively, and these were then divided by the corresponding area population sizes for the corresponding year obtained from ONS [16] to obtain rates per 1,000 people.
 Reported anti-social behaviour rates were similarly calculated, but without adjustment for alcohol-attribution as no AAF could be identified.

 Natural experiment